4gusb/databricks-sales-pipeline/README.md

 - Gold: (to be implemented)

-The raw data consists of CSV files.These are not included in this repository.
+The raw data consists of CSV files.
+These are not included in this repository.
 Schema examples:
 - clientes.csv
 - productos.csv